EsmaNErdem/capstone2/README.md

 - **Followers:** Captures the follower-followee relationship between users, indicating who follows whom.

 ### Database Query
-- SQL queries are parameterized to avoid injection attack.
-SQL queries are parameterized to avoid injection attacks, ensuring the security of database interactions.
+- SQL queries are parameterized to avoid injection attacks, ensuring the security of database interactions.
 - Incoming data undergoes JSON Schema validation to ensure its conformity with the expected structure before being stored in the database, enhancing data integrity and preventing issues related to malformed data.
 - Review Filtering is implemented efficiently with SQL to optimize the retrieval of reviews based on various criteria.
 The code allows users to filter reviews by book title, author, category, and username of the review owner.
 It also supports sorting options such as date of review post (default), number of review likes, and username in alphabetical order.
 The use of SQL joins and groupings efficiently fetches the required data in a single query, minimizing database load and improving performance.
 - Interfered data from the database with data coming from an external API to enrich book information and user interaction.